Home an ex-bat for Christmas

-Hundreds of birds across the country need a home
+Hundreds of birds need rehoming across the country.
+Can you help?

 Forget five golden rings or four calling birds… how about three ex-bat hens this Christmas?
 Hundreds of ex-commercial hens across the country are soon to be given the opportunity to enjoy a festive free range retirement thanks to the British Hen Welfare Trust.

 The lucky girls, which would otherwise go to slaughter at the end of their commercial life, will be re-homed to kind hearted members of the public, and will go on to become much loved family pets.
 The re-homing days will take place in the following places:

 * York 13th Dec

 * Lancashire 20th Dec

 - 1 Chicken coops - the dos and don’ts!

 - 2 How to: create the perfect chicken run

 - 3 Smallholding for beginners - part 1